MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

     ![Select Author mode)](media/author-mode.PNG "Select Author mode")

 7. In the **Guides** dialog box, gaze at the selection box for the guide you want to open.
-For example, gaze at the selection box for Example Guide, the guide that comes with the public preview release of Dynamics 365 Guides.
+For example, gaze at the selection box for Example Guide, the guide that comes with the preview release of Guides.

 ### Align your guide
 The first thing you see when you open a guide is the alignment instructions for the guide.